dollarshaveclub/reframe.js/README.md

 > Reframe.js is a javascript plugin that makes elements scale at a fixed ratio.

-This particularly awesome for making embedded stuff, like videos or playlists, scale appropriately within a content area.
+This is particularly awesome for making embedded stuff, like videos or playlists, scale appropriately within a content area.
 This can done by hand but it's difficult to maintain, especially with CMS's and multiple editors.
 Reframe.js solves this issue—perfectly!

 Alternatively, [noframe.js](#noframe) is provided.
 Noframe.js scales selected elements at a fixed ratio but **does not** manipulate the dom's element structure at all!
 This keeps things like analytic events that run on embedded content intact!